CarDD: A New Dataset for Vision-based Car Damage Detection: The CarDD Dataset

 \subsection{Dataset Statistics}

 Next, we analyze the properties of the CarDD dataset.
 The superiorities of our dataset include the considerable dataset size, the high image quality, and the fine-grained annotations.

 {\bf Data Volume.} The CarDD dataset contains 4,000 damaged car images with over 9,000 labeled instances covering six car damage categories.
-A comparison of existing car damage datasets from the aspects of dataset size (the amount of images) and category number is shown in Fig.~\ref{fig:Statistics}(a).
-Note that the specifications of these datasets are quoted directly from the corresponding reference since they are not publicly available, as mentioned in Sec~\ref{sec:related-work}.
-As can be seen, the CarDD is with the most samples and a reasonable number of categories, which have more advantages for training deep learning models.
-Our baseline experiments (Sec~\ref{sec:SD-results}) show that glass shatter, tire flat, and lamp broken have been well identified, indicating that the amount of data has met the requirements of deep learning.
+A comparison of existing car damage datasets from the aspects of dataset size (the number of images) and category number is shown in Figure~\ref{fig:Statistics}(a).
+Note that the specifications of these datasets are quoted directly from the corresponding reference since they are not publicly available, as mentioned in Section~\ref{sec:related-work}.
+In addition, we show the distribution of shooting angles and vehicle colors in Figure~\ref{fig:Statistics}(d) and (e), respectively.
+It can be observed that CarDD covers diverse samples regarding the shooting angle and the color.

+{\bf Object Size.} Following a similar manner in the COCO dataset, the objects in the CarDD dataset are also classified into three scales, where the ``small,'' ``medium,'' and ``large'' instances are with areas under $128^2$, over $128^2$ but under $256^2$, and over $256^2$, respectively.
+As a result, the proportion of small, medium, and large instances in CarDD are $38.6\%$, $32.6\%$, and $28.8\%$, respectively.
+And we report the distribution of object scale (size of the damaged area) for each class in Figure~\ref{fig:Statistics}(b) and (c).
+The evaluation metrics are also designed based on this setting, see Section~\ref{sec:SD-settings}.

 {\bf Image Quality.} High-quality images are the foundations of the annotation work.
 To verify the importance of image quality to the annotation, we ask two groups of members to annotate images with high and low resolutions separately.
-The annotation results are shown in Fig.~\ref{fig:Resolution}.

-We can see that more instances of damage are spotted in the high-resolution images, while some tiny and blurry damages are overlooked by the annotator in the low-resolution images.
+The annotation results are shown in Figure~\ref{fig:Resolution}.
+We can see that more instances of damage are spotted in the high-resolution images, while the annotator in the low-resolution images overlooks some tiny and blurry damages.
 This is because high-resolution images are able to exhibit more object-related legible textures and contours, facilitating the annotation work in quality and speed.
 Therefore, we concentrate on collecting high-quality car damage images.